medical_Qa_transparent_2-1

 This crucial stage of the software development process is dedicated to ensuring that all the identified issues have been successfully addressed and resolved.
 It is a thorough process that involves conducting rigorous tests and assessments to verify the effectiveness of the fixes implemented.
 By engaging in this vital step, we can confidently guarantee that the software or system is now in its optimal state performing flawlessly.

-Regulatory Requirements for Software Testing in the Medical Device Industry
+Types of Software Testing in Medical Device Industry

 The regulatory requirements for software testing in the medical device industry ensure that devices are safe to use, both for the people operating them and the patients being operated on.
 Let’s take a look at some global and US-specific regulations that apply to many multinational medical device manufacturers.